 The department is one of the largest and oldest microbiology departments in the country.
-The department

 is home to over 50 faculty members (full and joint appointments), almost 300 undergraduate majors, about 50 graduate students, 20 research associates and postdoctoral fellows, and 23 staff members.
 The department is unique in that we serve three medical colleges (Osteopathic Medicine, Human Medicine, and Veterinary Medicine), College of Natural Science, AgBioResearch, and other units on campus.
 We are the only Microbiology & Molecular Genetics department at Michigan State University but there are additional microbiologists scattered in various MSU departments.

 The department houses or is closely affiliated with a number of other units both on

 and off campus.
 These include the Center for Microbial Ecology, the Ribosomal Database

 Program, the center for Microbial Pathogenesis, the Kellogg Biological Station LTER,

 the Cell and Molecular Biology Program, the Genetics Program, and the Van Andel Research